Competition heats up the Prairie summer

 Both the AESO and SaskPower have put a lot of time and effort into designing competitive processes that will ensure they get the best our industry has to offer.
 From the very strong response they’ve received, it’s pretty clear they are on the right track.

-Both provinces have set clear, long-term goals that give businesses the confidence to invest in the development of projects that may compete in multiple procurements over a number of years prior to being awarded with a contact.
+Both provinces have set clear, long-term goals that give businesses the confidence to invest in the development of projects that may compete in multiple procurements over a number of years prior to being awarded with a contract.
 The next step is to provide a well-defined schedule of such future procurements.
 This will then provide developers with the time and incentives to forge meaningful, mutually beneficial working relationships with municipalities, landowners, and Indigenous communities in both Alberta and Saskatchewan.

 In the wind energy industry, the competitive forces are considerable.
 Almost 60,000 MW of wind energy was installed worldwide in 2016, the second-biggest year ever.
 The International Energy Agency’s newly released World Energy Investment 2017 report found spending in the electricity sector exceeded the combined investment in oil, gas and coal supply for the first time ever last year, and the largest area of electricity spending was in renewable energy.
 Bloomberg New Energy Finance’s New Energy Outlook 2017 predicts that nearly three-quarters of the US$10.2 trillion spent on new power generation over the next 23 years will be invested in renewables, and that by 2040, wind and solar will make up 48 per cent of the world’s installed generating capacity and 34 per cent of total electricity production.